 Currently the Sunshine Bears class consists of (1) one experienced and nurturing lead teacher and (1) loving aide.
 The children are lovingly guided through their first formal educational experiences.

 Our Aloha Bear class is generally compiled of 10 – 12 active 3 year olds, under the careful and observant guidance of (1) one highly skilled lead teacher and (1) one loving aide.
 The Aloha Bears enhance their social skills as well as develop their cognitive skills.

 The Friendship Bears are active contributors to our school community.
 These energetic 4 year old children are lead by (1) one engaging lead teacher and (1) one compassionate aide.
 These nurturing staff members skillfully embrace the children in an interactive environment where their cognitive, social, physical, and spiritual developments are captured.

 Honey Bears fill our Jr. Kindergarten class with inquisitive children and (1) one innovative lead teacher.
-This class guides the children to be life-time learners with a solid foundation in Christ.
+This class guides the children to be passionate life-time learners.

 The Toddler Program gets its roots from the former Queen Emma Early Preschool at St. Andrew's Priory and from its past Director, Ms. Charmaine Moura.
 Her extensive experience in early childhood education helped develop and promote the program we now know as The Toddler Program.

 In June 1992, St. Andrew' s Priory informed Ms. Moura and the preschool parents that it was terminating the Early Preschool because it had to demolish the classroom to make space for a new gym.
 The Priory had no intention of continuing the program, particularly because it was unprofitable to maintain the low student-teacher ratio without significantly increasing tuition.